 There are new beasts of competition that crawl out of their holes for a few months out of the year, those, of course, are winter lodges and resorts.
 All of our vacationing families tend to pack up and move to winter adventure areas.

-After understanding renting out a property in cold areas and the competition of appealing winter lodges is more difficult, we understand there may be only a few people left that could rent your property.
+Renting in the winter and dealing with the competition of appealing winter lodges, we understand there may be only a few people left that could rent your property.
 So how do you get them to choose you out of the others?
 There are many things that property owners can do during the slow season in order to rent out their properties.

-Another common tactic to renting out a property in the winter is to offer a free month of rent.
-Never make your free month the rent the first, but the last month.
+Another common tactic for renting in the winter is to offer a free month of rent.
+Never make your free month of rent the first, instead make it the last month.

 Many property owners have a set of rules when it comes to the tenants of their houses.
 One of the most common being no pets allowed.
 Considering a change to rules like these could mean all the difference when trying to rent out your property for the slow season.
 However, when making the changes make sure there are securities in place, such as pet deposits.